Nadia656/my-meditation/README.md

-# Pet App
+# My Meditation

-Pet App is a HTML/CSS project for calculating pet expenses for every owner.
+My Meditation is a JS/HTML/CSS project for relaxation.
 ## Usage

 1. enter all data